 - Learn about key aspects of dog training and behaviour.

 What you will study

 - Introduction to dog behaviour Interpreting body language, Dominance – a scientific evaluation, appropriate socialisation and early training (crating, muzzling, life skills for dogs, ethical training)

 - Introduction to learning theory – associative and non-associative learning processes Key concepts of dog training – techniques, methods, equipment

 - Key terms and definitions – e.g. chaining, back-chaining, reinforcement schedules

-- Training plan development – health and safety, timing, logical steps, factors which may influence a plan.
+- Training plan development – health and safety, timing, incremental steps, operational criteria, factors which may influence a plan.

 - Online Test - which will include questions relating to the behaviour of canines and their development and dog training terms and their application.
 This may include but not be limited to interpreting body language, developmental periods, socialisation and factors which may influence behaviour.